-As of June 30, 2012, we had approximately \$472,000 in cash and cash equivalents and our net asset value totaled approximately \$10,118,000 or \$9.01 per share.
+As of September 30, 2012, we had approximately \$527,000 in cash and cash equivalents and our net asset value totaled approximately \$10,323,000 equating to \$8.90 per share.

 On May 24, 2012, HMS Income LLC entered into the Credit Facility with Capital One and immediately borrowed \$7 million under the Credit Facility.
 We became the borrower under the Credit Facility as a result of the Merger Transaction.
 The Credit Facility has an accordion provision allowing increases in borrowing of up to \$60 million, for a total facility of up to \$75 million, subject to certain conditions.
-The proceeds from the initial borrowing were used to repay the outstanding balance on the Main Street Facility (\$7.5 million).
-Borrowings under the Credit Facility bear interest, subject to our election, on a per annum basis equal to (i) the applicable Libor rate plus 2.75% or (ii) the higher of the Prime rate and one-half of one percent (0.5%) above the Federal Funds rate plus 1.5%.
-We pay unused commitment fees of 0.25% per annum on the average unused lender commitment under the Credit Facility.
-As of June 30, 2012, we exercised our LIBOR option and therefore the rate was 3.0%.
+The proceeds from the initial borrowing and available working capital were used to repay the outstanding balance on the Main Street Facility (\$7.5 million).
+Borrowings under the Credit Facility bear interest, subject to our election, on a per annum basis equal to (i) the applicable LIBOR rate plus 2.75% and (ii) the base rate plus 1.5%.
+The base rate is defined as the higher of (a) the prime rate and (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.5%.
+As of September 30, 2012, we exercised its LIBOR election, thus setting a rate of 3.0%.
 Borrowings under the Credit Facility are secured by all of our assets as well as all of the assets, and a pledge of equity ownership interests, of any of our future subsidiaries, which would be joined as guarantors.
-The credit agreement for the Credit Facility contains affirmative and negative covenants usual and customary for leveraged financings, including, but not limited to: (i) maintaining an interest coverage ratio of at least 2.0 to 1.0 (ii) maintaining an asset coverage ratio of at least 2.0 to 1.0 and (iii) maintaining a minimum adjusted tangible net worth of at least 80% of the Company's adjusted tangible net worth on the closing date of the Credit Facility.
-As of June 30, 2012, the Company's interest coverage ratio was 4.0 to 1, the Company's asset coverage ratio was 2.4 to 1, and the Company's tangible net worth was 99% of the Company's adjusted tangible net worth at the closing date of the Credit facility.
+The credit agreement for the Credit Facility contains affirmative and negative covenants usual and customary for leveraged financings, including, but not limited to: (i) maintaining an interest coverage ratio of at least 2.0 to 1.0 (ii) maintaining an asset coverage ratio of at least 2.0 to 1.0 and (iii) maintaining a minimum adjusted tangible net worth of at least 80% of our adjusted tangible net worth on the closing date of the Credit Facility.
+As of September 30, 2012, our interest coverage ratio was 4.3 to 1, our asset coverage ratio was 2.4 to 1, and our tangible net worth was 100% of our adjusted tangible net worth at the closing date of the Credit Facility.
 Additionally, we must provide information to Capital One on a regular basis, preserve our corporate existence, comply with applicable laws, including the 1940 Act, pay obligations when they become due, and invest the proceeds of the Offering in accordance with our investment objectives and strategies.
 Further, the credit agreement contains usual and customary default provisions including, without limitation: (i) a default in the payment of interest and principal; (ii) our insolvency or bankruptcy; (iii) a material adverse change in our business; or (iv) breach of any covenant, representation or warranty in the credit agreement or other credit documents and failure to cure such breach within defined periods.
-As of June 30, 2012, we are not aware of any instances of noncompliance with covenants related to the credit agreement.
+As of September 30, 2012, we are not aware of any instances of noncompliance with covenants related to the credit agreement.
 The expiration date of the Credit Facility is May 24, 2015, and we have two, one year extension options.